 - Now all the icons on your desktop will be shown as generic without file previews.

-If there’s more than one account being used on your Mac, you may want to check the other users’ Mac storage, with their permission, to help optimize and fix a slow Mac.
+If there’s more than one account being used on your Mac, you may want to check the other users’ Mac storage, with their permission, to help optimize and speed up a slow Mac.

 Here’s how to delete unnecessary widgets on Mac: